RobMcH/CYK-Parser/README.md

 # CYK-Parser

 This is a simple context-free grammar parser written in Python 3.
-It includes a converter to bring a context-free grammar in chomsky normal form.
-It can't handle epsilon productions.
+It includes a converter to transform a context-free grammar to chomsky normal form.
+The converter can't handle epsilon productions, though.
 For the actual parsing the Cocke-Younger-Kasamai algorithm is used.

 #